chrisvwx/LLLplus.jl/README.md

 LLLplus provides lattice tools such as [Lenstra-Lenstra-Lovász](https://en.wikipedia.org/wiki/Lenstra%E2%80%93Lenstra%E2%80%93Lov%C3%A1sz_lattice_basis_reduction_algorithm)
-(LLL) lattice reduction.
-This class of tools are of practical and theoretical use in cryptography, digital communication, and integer programming.
+(LLL) lattice reduction which are of practical and theoretical use in cryptography, digital communication, integer programming, and more.
 This package is experimental and not a robust tool; use at your own risk :-)

-LLLplus provides functions for LLL, [Seysen](http://link.springer.com/article/10.1007%2FBF01202355), and [Hermite-Korkine-Zolotarev](http://www.cas.mcmaster.ca/~qiao/publications/ZQW11.pdf) lattice reduction
+LLLplus has functions for LLL, [Seysen](http://link.springer.com/article/10.1007%2FBF01202355), and [Hermite-Korkine-Zolotarev](http://www.cas.mcmaster.ca/~qiao/publications/ZQW11.pdf) lattice reduction